Bruce R. McConkie

 Bruce Redd McConkie (July 29, 1915 – April 19, 1985) was a member of the Quorum of the Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1972 until his death.
 McConkie was a member of the First Council of the Seventy of the LDS Church from 1946 until his calling to the Quorum of the Twelve Apostles.

-During his service as a general authority, McConkie published several doctrinal books and articles and wrote the chapter headings of the LDS Church's 1979–81 editions of the standard works.
+During his time as a general authority, McConkie published several doctrinal books and articles and wrote the chapter headings of the LDS Church's 1979–81 editions of the standard works.

 McConkie received a Bachelor of Arts and Juris Doctor from the University of Utah.
 He spent his childhood between Monticello, Utah; Salt Lake City, Utah; and Ann Arbor, Michigan.
 In 1937, he married Amelia Smith (1916–2005), a daughter of Joseph Fielding Smith, who would later become LDS Church president.

 Early years

 McConkie was born in Ann Arbor, Michigan, to Oscar Walter McConkie and Margaret Vivian Redd.
 Before he was a year old, his family moved to Monticello, Utah.
 In 1925, his family moved back to Ann Arbor, where his father continued studying law and in 1926 they moved to Salt Lake City, Utah.
 McConkie attended Bryant Junior High School and LDS High School, where he graduated at 15.
 He attended three years of college at the University of Utah before he served a church mission.

 McConkie followed his father's preaching style and doctrinal views but differed from his father politically, as McConkie was a Republican, and his father was a Democrat.